Home Tech 9 Best Auto Mouse Mover For Keeping Your Computer Active

 The HONKID Undetectable Mouse Jiggler is a budget-friendly hardware mover designed for portability, simulating random mouse movement without software.

 Measuring 2.5 x 1.5 x 0.8 inches and weighing 2 ounces, it’s powered via USB (5V, 300mA) with an on/off switch.
 HONKID targets budget-conscious remote workers and travelers.
 Its random movement avoids detection, and it supports all mouse types.
-Its plastic build is less durable but fits in a pocket, ideal for travel.
+Its plastic build is less durable, but it fits in a pocket, ideal for travel.

 Price: $25